-Sample Assessment Strategies Teacher's Notes Teachers can have students See Teacher Resource, Appendix D, pp. 341-342, New Brunswick Forests at a Glance. • distinguish between communities that rely on a single- based industry and those that have a diversified economy; provide examples of each in Atlantic Canada and explain the value of a diversified economy New Brunswick Porests at a Glance. • outline the possible effects of global warming on the resource industries in Atlantic Canada • analyse the lyrics of the Stan Rogers tune Make and Break Harbour in terms of the Atlantic economy (Teacher Resource, p.
-177) indicate which of the following are examples of primary, secondary, tertiary, or quaternary sectors of the economy: manufacture of CD-ROMs Web site design hotel business fish farming teaching manufacture of facial tissue computer software design explain how a downturn or an upturn in one of the primary industries can have far reaching effects on the secondary, tertiary and quarternary sectors of the economy-support with specific examples • choose a primary producer in their local area and either interview the producer or do other research in order to determine his/her demands for goods and services from the secondary, tertiary and quaternary sectors-What conclusions can be drawn about the role of the primary producer in the local economy?
+- distinguish between communities that rely on a singlebased industry and those that have a diversified economy; provide examples of each in Atlantic Canada and explain the value of a diversified economy - outline the possible effects of global warming on the resource industries in Atlantic Canada - analyse the lyrics of the Stan Rogers tune Make and Break Harbour in terms of the Atlantic economy (Teacher Resource, p.
+177) - indicate which of the following are examples of primary, secondary, tertiary, or quaternary sectors of the economy: - manufacture of CD-ROMs - Web site design - hotel business - fish farming - teaching - manufacture of facial tissue - computer software design - explain how a downturn or an upturn in one of the primary industries can have far reaching effects on the secondary, tertiary, and quarternary sectors of the economy-support with specific examples - choose a primary producer in their local area and either interview the producer or do other research in order to determine his/her demands for goods and services from the secondary, tertiary and quaternary sectors-What conclusions can be drawn about the role of the primary producer in the local economy?
 Can these conclusions be extended to the provincial or regional level?
-Why or why not? • explain why the tables on pp. 162-163 of the Student Text do not present the full economic picture regarding the role of primary industries in the Atlantic economy ATLANTIC CANADA SOCIAL STUDIES CURRICULUM 6
+Why or why not? - explain why the tables on pp. 162-163 of the Student Text do not present the full economic picture regarding the role of primary industries in the Atlantic economy